obonac/ayevdi/results of OSTs after modifications.md

 on a new machine :

-Enabling web OSTs - working
+1)Enabling web OSTs - working

-Activating persistent disk services-Working
+2)Activating persistent disk services-Working